Maui Weather Forecast for April 02, 2025 | Maui Now

 East Maui

-Tonight: Mostly cloudy in the evening then becoming partly cloudy.
-Isolated showers.
-Haze.
-Lows around 68 near the shore to around 50 near 5000 feet.
-Southeast winds up to 15 mph.
-Chance of rain 20 percent.

-Wednesday: Mostly sunny with isolated showers in the morning, then partly sunny with scattered showers in the afternoon.
+Today: Partly sunny.
+Isolated showers in the morning, then scattered showers in the afternoon.
 Haze through the day.
 Highs 77 to 83 near the shore to around 66 near 5000 feet.
-Southeast winds up to 15 mph.
+East winds up to 15 mph.
 Chance of rain 50 percent.

 Lanai City

+Today: Partly sunny.
+Isolated showers in the morning, then scattered showers in the afternoon.
+Haze through the day.
+Highs 71 to 78.
+West winds up to 10 mph.
+Chance of rain 30 percent.

-Tonight: Mostly cloudy.
-Scattered showers in the evening, then isolated showers after midnight.
+Tonight: Mostly cloudy with isolated showers in the evening, then partly cloudy after midnight.
 Haze through the night.
 Lows around 63.
 Light winds.
-Chance of rain 40 percent.
+Chance of rain 20 percent.

-Wednesday: Partly sunny.
-Isolated showers in the morning, then scattered showers in the afternoon.
-Haze through the day.
+Thursday: Partly sunny with isolated showers.
+Haze.
 Highs 72 to 79.
-Southwest winds up to 15 mph.
-Chance of rain 30 percent.
+Light winds.
+Chance of rain 20 percent.

 Kaunakakai